bitcoinhodler/GlacierProtocol/future.md

 The sharded JSON consists of 530+ mnemonic words at ~3700 characters.
 Encoded in QR's alphanumeric mode (which is base 45), this is very inefficient, and limits us to L-level error correction in the largest QR version 40.
-But as long as the quarantined laptop scanners can scan it, we should be okay?
+As long as the quarantined laptop scanners can scan it, we should be okay -- except that one of mine cannot scan such a large QR successfully.

 With the PSBTs, we will need the ability to split them into multiple.
 We can offer the user a density option if they're having